 4. Place kabocha skin-side up on baking sheet, and roast at 350F for ~1 hour until soft.
 Let cool.
 Scoop kabocha flesh from skin into bowl, and set aside.

-5. Beat eggs in large bowl with whisk.
+5. Beat aquafaba/flax-water in large bowl with whisk.
 Stir in roasted kabocha, sugar, cinnamon, salt, ginger and cloves.
-Gradually stir in milk.
+Gradually stir in plant-milk.

 6. Pour into ramekins, small Pyrex dishes, or 9″ pie tin.
 Place on baking sheet.